White River Township, Barry County, Missouri

 White River Township is one of twenty-five townships in Barry County, Missouri, United States.
 As of the 2000 census, its population was 2,434.

 White River Township was established in 1841.

 Geography

-White River Township covers an area of 35.58 sqmi and contains three incorporated settlements: Arrow Point, Emerald Beach and Shell Knob.
+White River Township covers an area of 35.58 sqmi and contains two incorporated settlements, Arrow Point, Emerald Beach, and one unincorporated community, the census-designated place of Shell Knob.
 It contains three cemeteries: McGuire, Viney and Viola.

 The streams of Owl Creek, Rock Creek, Sweetwater Creek and Viney Creek run through this township.

 Transportation

 White River Township contains two airports or landing strips: Bel-Voir Acres Airport and Table Rock Airport.